What Is Milvus?

 Milvus can make a RAG system accurate or quietly wrong.
 If the collection schema, index parameters, partition strategy, or metadata filters do not match the workload, the retriever may return plausible but irrelevant chunks.
 The generator then writes a fluent answer grounded in the wrong evidence.
 That failure looks like hallucination to the user, but the root cause is retrieval quality.

-Milvus matters even more in agentic systems because one bad retrieval can affect several later steps.
+Milvus matters even more in agentic AI systems because one bad retrieval can affect several later steps.
 A planning agent may search a Milvus-backed memory store, choose the wrong tool, write to the wrong account record, then summarize the action as if the source were correct.
 Unlike pgvector, which keeps vector search inside Postgres, Milvus is a dedicated vector database with its own collections, indexes, partitions, and operational lifecycle.
 That extra control is useful at scale, but it also creates more places for retrieval drift to hide.

 How FutureAGI Handles Milvus